Tories taught to be 'real' on Instagram

 People tend to check Instagram in their leisure time, so Tory MPs have been advised to post in the evenings.

-But Social media connoisseurs will know that evening posts carry risks, especially on Fridays and Saturdays.
+But social media connoisseurs will know that evening posts carry risks, especially on Fridays and Saturdays.
 Fewer people tend to be online at those times because many are out enjoying themselves.

 Also, those who stay in may be wary of interacting with other people's posts, for fear of giving away the fact that they are sat at home checking Instagram.